ryim/Newcastle-University-Off-Campus-Access/README.md

-# Newcastle University Off Campus Access
+# Newcastle University Off-Campus Access

-This repository is aimed at users of the Unix resources at Newcastle University.
+This is an UNOFFICIAL repository/guide, aimed at enabling staff/students at Newcastle University to work off-campus more effectively.
 Please distribute to anyone who could need it.
 Please report any issues via Github or by emailing richard.yim@newcastle.ac.uk.
 Any other comments are also welcome through these channnels.

 ## Accessing journal articles through Newcastle University's systems, without using RAS/Remote Desktop
 Many journals and publishers restrict full text access to institutions/individuals who have subscriptions.
 NU has subscriptions to most major journals, and as a member of staff/a student at NU, you have access as well.
 Accessing these papers by launching a browser in RAS or Remote Desktop is possible, but both of those options can be sluggish and annoying to use.
 There is a way of routing the traffic to/from a browser on your computer through a server at NU, so that it appears to the publishers that you are on campus.

-On Windows, Part 2 of the following guide may help: `https://www.ocf.berkeley.edu/~xuanluo/sshproxywin.html`
+On Windows, Part 2 of the following guide may help: `https://www.ocf.berkeley.edu/~xuanluo/sshproxywin.html`.

 ### NCL-chromium
 For Linux users, the `NCL-chromium` Bash script, included in this repository, will automate the process of setting up a tunnel to AIDAN, one of NU's servers, and launch an instance of Chrome/Chromium with the appropriate options.
 This script has the advantage of tunnelling only a single browser's traffic through your university connection, rather than all of the traffic from your device.
 This is an early version of this script, so feedback is greatly appreciated.